-They want tools that allow them to choose who they interact with and how.
+Digital Natives want tools that allow them to choose who they interact with and how.
 They tend to not be politically engaged in any arena, but they do understand that their voices can be heard in online platforms.
 They are interested in protecting rights, but they also want free content that allows greater exposure to new things.

 In a nutshell…

-When developing content for digital natives, it’s important to recognise their affinity to be engaged in a community; their preference for choices; and varying needs while also addressing concerns common to individuals in any other group.
+When developing content for digital natives, it’s important to recognize their affinity to be engaged in a community; their preference for choices; and varying needs while also addressing concerns common to individuals in any other group.